portnov/batchd/README.md

 The batchd suite consists of the following components:

 * Client utilities.
 These allow you to create queues, put jobs into queues and so on.
-For now, there are only command-line utilities; it is planned to develop more or less advanced GUI client.
+The following clients are available for now:
+  * Command-line utility, `batch`.
+This is for now the most complete client.
+  * Python+Qt4 GUI client.
+This allows to view and edit queues, view, create and edit jobs.
+  * Web client.
+This allows to view queues, create and view jobs.
+It is mainly intended for job creation and monitoring.
 * Batchd manager.
 It is a daemon process which provides REST API for clients for jobs and queues management.
 * Batchd dispatcher.
 It is a daemon process which takes jobs from queues,